 Parental Privilege Defense

 A parent or person acting in place of a parent has the right to impose reasonable physical discipline on a child that is under his or her control or authority.
 This is known as “parental privilege” and is an affirmative defense to simple child abuse charges.
 The parental privilege defense does not apply if the physical discipline results in injuries that are more serious than minor bruising.
-Whenever possible, a West Palm Beach child abuse lawyer can negotiate with the prosecutor to get your charges reduced or dismissed.
-Contact a family violence attorney today, and learn how they can assist you.
+Whenever possible, a West Palm Beach lawyer can negotiate with the prosecutor to get your child abuse charges reduced or dismissed.